• Skip to main content

 • NewsGuard has identified 3,000+ AI content farms, double last year’s count.

-• Partnership with Pangram Labs uses AI to flag entire domains, not just pages.
+• The Pangram Labs partnership uses AI to flag entire domains, not just pages.

-• 300 to 500 new AI content farm sites appear every month, accelerating the problem.
+• 300 to 500 new AI content farms appear every month, accelerating the problem.

 AdWeek reports the new detection tool, announced Thursday, uses Pangram’s proprietary models to scan not just individual pages but entire domains for signs of AI-generated content at scale.
 When Pangram flags a site, NewsGuard analysts review it manually before applying a formal “AI content farm” designation.
 Sites qualify when a substantial share of content appears AI-generated, there’s no disclosure to readers, and the site’s presentation could convincingly pass as human-produced journalism.